 2. Decisiveness All leaders must make tough decisions.
 It goes with the job.
 They understand that in certain situations, difficult and timely decisions must be made in the best interests of the entire organization, decisions that require a firmness, authority, and finality that will not please everyone.
 Extraordinary leaders don't hesitate in such situations.
 They also know when not to act unilaterally but instead foster collaborative decision making.

-3. Empathy Extraordinary leaders praise in public and address problems in private, a genuine concern.
+3. Empathy Extraordinary leaders praise in public and address problems in private, with a genuine concern.
 The best leaders guide employees through challenges, always on the lookout for solutions to foster the long-term success of the organization.
 Rather than making things personal when they encounter problems, or assigning blame to individuals, leaders look for constructive solutions and focus on moving forward.

 4. Accountability Extraordinary leaders take responsibility for everyone's performance, including their own.
 They follow up on all outstanding issues, check in on employees, and monitor the effectiveness of company policies and procedures.
 When things are going well, they praise.
 When problems arise, they identify them quickly, seek solutions, and get things back on track.

 5. Confidence Not only are the best leaders confident, but their confidence is contagious.
 Employees are naturally drawn to them, seek their advice, and feel more confident as a result.
 When challenged, they don't give in too easily, because they know their ideas, opinions, and strategies are well-informed and the result of much hard work.
 But when proven wrong, they take responsibility and quickly act to improve the situations within their authority.

 8. Focus Extraordinary leaders plan ahead, and they are supremely organized.
 They think through multiple scenarios and the possible impacts of their decisions, while considering viable alternatives and making plans and strategies--all targeted toward success.
 Once prepared, they establish strategies, processes, and routines so that high performance is tangible, easily defined, and monitored.
 They communicate their plans to key players and have contingency plans in the event that last-minute changes require a new direction (which they often do).